Techtonica/curriculum/projects/final-project/README.md

 - Commit your changes often and push to GitHub _at least_ 3 times per day (10:00am, Lunch Break, 3:00pm, Before Wrap-up)—you should have at least 50 commits showing on your project day (closer to 200 is better) by the end of the project.
 - Take care of yourself—take breaks, get sleep, eat three meals, drink enough liquids, etc.
 - Check in with mentors, volunteers, other participants, and #tech-help often, and don't be afraid to ask someone while they're still helping someone else so they know you need help next.
+- If you decided to incorporate Auth0 into your project, please implement it into your frontend as a final feature to work on - make sure you have complete project functionality before adding this!